 Sometimes couples are separated by work or college, while in the internet era they may have met each other online.
 For this reason, we’re curious to find out whether or not it’s genuinely possible to have a relationship with someone who can’t be with you in person.

-According to the data, if you and your loved one are about to be in a long distance relationship (or already in one), you will need to spend more time and effort to make it work.
+If you and your loved one are about to be in a long distance relationship (or already in one), obviously you will need to spend more time and effort to make it work.
 Since you are physically unable to share daily life experiences together, you will have to find other ways to keep in touch on a regular basis.

 As to the percentage of engagements that have been called off while in a long-distance relationship, we don’t have numbers for that.
 However, we do know that overall, 40 percent of long distance relationships eventually do come to an end.

 It seems like the average amount of time it takes for a long distance relationship to break up, if it’s not going to work out, is 4.5 months.
 So once you get past that point, you will statistically have a better chance of succeeding.